Determinants of Health and Health Inequities

 Modifying risk factors

-A prime motive for identifying risk factors is to direct preventive efforts.
-These target modifiable risk factors, especially those whose effect on health is not conditional upon a large number of other causal factors: for example not drinking too much alcohol.
-Because of their direct effect, such factors are often made the object of legislation.
+Prevention targets modifiable risk factors, especially those whose effect on health is not conditional upon other causal factors.
+Because of having a direct effect, such factors are often made the target of legislation.
 Other risk factors form part of a complex causal web, as with the effect of diet on coronary artery disease.
-Modifying only one such factor may not affect disease outcome: the web is strong and holds up even when some strands are broken.
-A review of the impact of modifying even multiple risk factors for cardiovascular disease showed that although improvements in risk factors could be achieved, this had little impact on cardiovascular disease morbidity or mortality.78 While a clinician may make dietary recommendations to a patient at risk, the association between diet and adverse outcome is generally not consistent enough for legislation to be enacted.
-Applying eco-social thinking, advocates of population health argue that attention should be directed upstream, towards the underlying determinants that give rise to groups of risk factors, rather than targeting specific factors and particular diseases.
+Modifying only one such factor may not alter the disease outcome: the causal web holds up even when some strands are broken.
+Interventions to modify risk factors for cardiovascular disease can improve the risk profile, but this may have little impact on cardiovascular disease morbidity or mortality.80 While clinicians make dietary recommendations to individual patients, a liberal society is unlikely to accept dietary legislation beyond banning sweetened drinks in schools or mandating the content of food labels.
+Applying eco-social thinking, population health advocates would argue that such efforts will have limited success and attention should be directed upstream, towards the underlying determinants that give rise to groups of risk factors, rather than targeting specific factors and particular diseases.

 Moving upstream: the health of populations

 The ecological model of health introduced in Chapter 1 is often represented by concentric circles of determinants around the individual, as illustrated in Figure 2.7.
-Figure 2.9 links the metaphor of concentric circles to both a causal analysis and to points of intervention.
-The upper quadrants of the diagram illustrate the themes of understanding, and analysis: the “Why?” and “How?” questions.
-Explanations of why a disease is prevalent typically seek answers in the outer circles in the diagram (shown in the north-west quadrant), whereas “How?” questions concern mechanisms and focus more specifically on the inner circles (NE side).
+Figure 2.9 applies the concentric circles metaphor to a causal analysis, and to points of intervention.
+The upper quadrants of the diagram portray the themes of understanding and analysis: the “Why?” and “How?” questions.
+Explanations for why a disease is prevalent typically seek answers in the outer circles in the diagram (shown in the north-west quadrant), whereas “How?” questions concern mechanisms and focus more specifically on the inner circles (NE side).
 Physicians like Dr. Rao direct their attention towards the inner circles: Peter Sulawesi and his immediate environment.
-By contrast, public health physicians act on broader determinants (e.g. collaborating with the housing authority to improve housing standards), and thus work on the intermediate circles.
-Meanwhile, the Health and the Environment ministries will need to consider the broadest determinants operating at the outer circles of the diagram.
-This combination of actions ideally forms an orchestrated set of approaches to improve the health of individuals and of the population at large.
+By contrast, public health physicians act on broader determinants (e.g., collaborating with the housing authority to improve housing standards), and thus work on the intermediate circles.
+Meanwhile, government ministries of Health or the Environment will need to consider the broadest determinants operating at the outer circles of the diagram.
+Ideally, this combination of actions forms an orchestrated set of approaches to improve the health of individuals and of the population at large.

-The arrows in the SW part of Figure 2.9 illustrate the idea that the influence of environmental determinants runs from the outer circles inwards: national policies influence communities; urban policies affect neighbourhoods and thence individuals.
-But at the same time, the SE part suggests that actions of individuals also influence their environment, so that risk and protective factors from inner levels aggregate up to form outer level influences.
-This is not a simple summation, however, for many interactions occur, in the form of political and social movements.
-Individual risk factors derive from, but also create, cultural norms, cumulating to form group-level determinants.
+The arrows in the SW part of Figure 2.9 illustrate the idea that the influence of environmental determinants runs inwards from the outer circles: national policies influence communities; city policies affect neighbourhoods and thence individuals.
+But at the same time, the sigmas in the SE part suggests that actions of individuals combine to influence their environment, so that risk and protective factors from inner levels aggregate up to influence the outer levels.
+This is not a simple summation, however, for interactions occur, in the form of political and social movements, as suggested by the curved arrows in the southern part of the diagram.
+Individual risk factors derive from, but in turn influence cultural norms, cumulating to form group-level determinants.
 This distinction returns to the alternative views of population health – as an aggregate of individuals or as something greater than the sum of its parts.

-The contrast between determinants and risk factors drawn earlier in this chapter mirrors the distinction drawn by Geoffrey Rose between the causes of patterns of incidence and causes of individual cases.79, 80 Figure 2.10 links these distinctions to the population health versus clinical perspectives in analysing health.
-Analyses in the upper half of the figure represent the population health perspective; they focus on the causes of patterns of health and speak in terms of broad ecological pressures (or determinants) acting on whole groups of people.
+The distinction between determinants and risk factors relates to a contrast drawn by Geoffrey Rose between the determinants of patterns of incidence and causes of individual cases.81, 82 Figure 2.10 links these distinctions to the population health versus clinical perspectives in analysing health.
+Analyses in the upper half of the figure represent the population health perspective; they focus on the causes of patterns of health and speak in terms of broad ecological pressures or determinants acting on whole groups of people.
 This predicts absolute risk, or the numbers of cases of disease: INCIDENCE rates.
 Analyses in the lower half of the diagram mirror a clinical perspective and speak in terms of individual risk factors and relative risk: which individuals are likely to fall sick and why?
-This perspective views health as explainable by understanding individual characteristics.
+This perspective explains health in terms of individual characteristics.

-Ultimately, both individual and population perspectives are necessary, the first for the clinician who tackles a patient’s risk factors, and the second for the public health specialist who operates on whole populations.
+Ultimately, both population and individual perspectives are necessary, the first for the public health specialist who operates on whole populations and the second for the clinician who tackles a patient’s risk factors to prevent disease.

 Self-test Questions